TedTran2019/OdinProject/Foundations/notes.md

 - Anonymous, arrow functions and various JS scoping issues
   - Arrow: implicit returns without curly brackets
 - var is function scope while let/const are block scope
+- for...of and for...in
+- In JS, using return on an enumerable doesn't do anything because it only returns on that specific callback function.
+(Can't return or break)
+  - In Ruby, enumerables use blocks (which are tied to the outer method) and yield.
+If you return from a block, it returns from the outer method.
+- JS has break w/ labels
+  - To do the same in Ruby, would have to use throw/catch